Douglas Reynolds Gallery: History

 In 1987 Douglas Reynolds began working in the Northwest Coast Indigenous art world, which was to become his life’s passion.
 A a member of the Art Dealers' Association of Canada, Reynolds has 30 years of experience working in this industry.
 Over his career he has sat on numerous boards, including the Bill Reid Foundation (2002-2006) and the Canadian Craft Museum (1998-2001).

 Reynolds founded the gallery in March of 1995 with the gallery's opening night seeing great success.
 Renowned Kwakwaka'wakw artist Beau Dick offered to drum and blessed the gallery, and to celebrate the opening of the space acclaimed artists Jim Hart (Haida) and Larry Rosso (Carrier) released new artwork to be exhibited.
 Over the last 30 years the gallery has excelled in providing leading Northwest Coast Indigenous artwork to the public by established, early career, and emerging artists.
 Artwork ranging in contemporary and traditional mediums can be found in the space.

-Presently, the gallery prides itself on providing expert, specialized guidance for new and experienced collectors.
-Whether you are already an avid collector, or you are considering your first Northwest Coast artwork purchase consultation services include on-site visits, photoshopping images of artworks into your space, and collection curation.
+Presently, the gallery provides specialized guidance for new and experienced collectors.
 Fees for these services vary.